Itozee/1205-week9/README.md

 melted_fertility and melted_life_expectancy became the new dataframes showing the effect of the melt meaning df_fertility and df_life_expectancy dataframes would be disregarded for ongoing analysis.

+-- About Melt
+In Python, the pd.melt() function is used to reshape or transform a DataFrame.
+The basic idea is to unpivot or melt the DataFrame, moving the columns (except for the specified identifier variables) into two columns: one for variable names and another for the corresponding values.
+This can be helpful in scenarios where you have data in a format where variables are spread across columns, and you want to reorganize it for analysis or visualization.

 -- Datatype
 I observed the datatype for the year column was operated as a float for both melted_fertility and melted_life_expectancy.
 I converted the datatype for both dataframes into Integer.